-6 Beauty Brands That Are Helping Coronavirus Relief Efforts
+16 Beauty Brands That Are Helping Coronavirus Relief Efforts

-As brand founders shut down store locations for the safety of their shoppers and employees, many are taking an additional step to not only prevent the spread of coronavirus, also known as COVID-19, but to also help those most impacted by it.
+As brand founders shut down store locations for the safety of their shoppers and employees, many are taking an additional step to not only prevent the spread of COVID-19, but to also help those most impacted by it.

 From indie skin-care brand Farmacy to beauty conglomerates like L'Oréal, these companies are making a difference during unprecedented times.
 If you'd like to and are able to support their efforts as you navigate social distancing from home — during which we can all feel a sense of helplessness — we've rounded up the brands giving back, ahead.